INSURANCE BAD FAITH

 Do You Need a Lawyer?

-If you have been sued, your insurance company will hire one of its lawyers to defend you in the lawsuit.
-The insurance policy specifically lets the insurance company pick your lawyer because the insurance company is responsible for paying all legal defense costs.
-In most situations, there is no problem with allowing yourself to be represented by the lawyer chosen by the insurance company.
-However, there are situations where you should retain your own lawyer.
+If you have been sued, your insurance company should hire one of its lawyers to defend you in the lawsuit.
+The insurance policy specifically lets the insurance company pick your lawyer.
+In most situations, there is no problem with this situation.
+However, there are certain situations where you should retain your own lawyer.

 Experienced Insurance Lawyers